How do I plan juried assessments in Insights?

 Coordinators can view and analyze juried assessment results by cycle on their Insights dashboard.
 Go into Insights and select the Dashboard from the menu.
 In the Cycle field select the cycle of the Juried Assessment to be reviewed, and click Search.

-Update Subject Code filter and click Apply to show overall course-embedded assessment data if you desire that context; then scroll down to the Assessment Plan section and click View Cycle Results to specifically see Juried Assessment data.
+Update the Subject Code filter and click Apply to show overall course-embedded assessment data if you desire that context; then scroll down to the Assessment Plan section and click View Cycle Results to see Juried Assessment data specifically.
+INS_JA_DashboardFilters

-Juried Assessment results display in the second graph.
+The juried assessment results are displayed in the second graph.

 Insights expands on the traditional Canvas Outcomes experience by supporting both course-embedded and juried assessment.
 With juried assessment, Insights allows assessors (jurors) to easily and efficiently view artifacts (evidence) and evaluate both individually and as a group per their preference.